Augment with Care: Contrastive Learning for Combinatorial Problems: Comparison with Other Methods

 \section{Comparison with Other Methods}

 The second set of experiments compared our proposed framework with other baselines in the setups of linear evaluation, fine-tuning and few-shot transfer learning.
 In addition to our model (SSL with LPA), we studied 4 baselines: SSL with LAA, supervised models trained without augmentations, supervised models trained with LPA or LAA.
-The details of training SSL models follow Section \ref{sec: augmentation}.
-For supervised models, we used the same architecture as NeuroSAT.
-The hyperparameters for supervised were the same as SSL in Section \ref{sec: augmentation}, except the learning rate was chosen to be $2 \times 10^{-5}$, following \citet{selsam2018learning}.
+The details of training SSL models followed Section \ref{sec: augmentation}.
+For supervised models, we trained the encoder and aggregator of NeuroSAT end-to-end.
+The hyperparameters for supervised models were the same as SSL in Section \ref{sec: augmentation}, except the learning rate was chosen to be $2 \times 10^{-5}$, following \citet{selsam2018learning}.
 For each dataset, we chose the best augmentation combination for LPA and LAA according to Figure \ref{fig: heatmap}.
 The degree parameter associated with each augmentation was tuned separately for SSL and supervised models.
 We used $200$ instances as validation sets for early stopping of all methods.

 Unless otherwise specified, all datasets used in this section have 40 variables per instance; in the Appendix \ref{appendix: eval_small} we report results for the same experiments on smaller instances.
 For SR datasets, following NeuroSAT, we trained on SR(U(10, 40)) and tested on SR(40).
 Training procedures for all models were the same as Section \ref{subsec: experiment_linear}, except the batch size was $80$ for SR(40) to avoid memory issues.
 When fine-tuning NeuroSAT, we used different learning rates for the encoder and aggregator, which were separately tuned for different models on each dataset.